May 18, 2022

 *

 The so-called “Charedi” camp has a polar opposite view of the secular state of Israel, which dates back to the very beginning of the Zionist movement.
-They understood that the Zionist leaders were hostile to Torah-observant Jews and intended to created a state that was antithetical to the Torah.
+They understood that the Zionist leaders were hostile to Torah-observant Jews and intended to create a state that was antithetical to the Torah.
 Many of the great rabbis of the time opposed cooperating with the Zionists, despite the deteriorating situation in Europe.

 Countless Jews were discouraged from escaping to Israel when they had the chance, and their blood soaks Europe to this day.
 Although many “Charedi” Jews subsequently moved to Israel, their relationship with the secular state has continued to be mutually hostile, or indifferent at best.
 To the Zionists the Charedim are a burden and a threat should their numbers grow, and the Charedim in turn view the Zionists as Hamans with Jewish names.
 And yet, the promise of government money for Charedi institutions can swing elections and get laws passed.